MicrosoftDocs/learn/learn-pr/azure/deploy-java-quarkus-azure-container-app-postgres/includes/3-exercise-build.md

 In this unit, you create a basic Quarkus application.
 You use Maven to bootstrap the application and an integrated development environment (IDE) of your choice to edit the code.
 Use a terminal of your choice to run the code.
 You use Docker to start a local PostgreSQL database so you can run and test your to-do application locally.

-## Generate the Quarkus application using Maven
+## Generate the Quarkus application by using Maven

-There are different ways to generate a Quarkus project structure for you.
+There are different ways to generate a Quarkus project structure.
 You can use the [Quarkus web interface](https://code.quarkus.io), an IDE plugin, or the Quarkus Maven plugin.
 Let's use the Maven plugin to generate the project structure.

 You generate your application with several dependencies:

-* the `resteasy` dependency to expose a REST endpoint,
+* The `resteasy` dependency to expose a REST endpoint
-* the `jackson` dependency to serialize and deserialize JSON,
+* The `jackson` dependency to serialize and deserialize JSON
-* the `hibernate` dependency to interact with the database,
+* The `hibernate` dependency to interact with the database
-* the `postgresql` dependency to connect to the PostgreSQL database,
+* The `postgresql` dependency to connect to the PostgreSQL database
-* and the `docker` dependency to build a Docker image.
+* The `docker` dependency to build a Docker image

-You don't need to specify Azure dependencies because you run your application locally first, and then deploy a containerized version of the application to Azure Container Apps.
+You don't need to specify Azure dependencies because you run your application locally first and then deploy a containerized version of it to Azure Container Apps.

 At a command prompt, generate the to-do application: